lnicastro/MCS/README.md

 4. information servers;
 5. FITS file access.

-MCS contains already a working information server, able to serve several client simultaneosly and give a database access.
+MCS contains already a working information server, able to serve several clients simultaneosly and give a database access.

 If you want to rapidly develop your application without worrying about networking, threading, and database code, MCS does the hard work for you, but doesn't pretend that you are a good low level programmer, or even that you know what is a socket.
-Furthermore MCS offers not only a number of C++ wrappers around the system's library, but a set of high level classes aimed to solve the more common problems.
+Furthermore MCS offers not only a number of C++ wrappers around the system's library, but also a set of high level classes aimed to solve the more common problems.

 ## Requirements
 1. MySQL / MariaDB (libmysqlclient-dev)